SamScherer1/SwiftDJITutorials/source/ios-tutorials/MediaManagerDemo.md

 In the code above, we implement the following features:

 1. At the bottom of the `initData` method, we initialize `statusView` and hide it.
-For more details of the `DJIScrollView`, please check the "DJIScrollView.swift file in the tutorial's Github Sample project.
+For more details of the `DJIScrollView`, please check the "DJIScrollView.swift" file in the tutorial's Github Sample project.
 2. In the `showStatusBtnAction:` method, show the `statusView` when the users press the **Status** button.
 3. Implement the delegate method of `DJIMediaManagerDelegate`.
 We create a `stateStr` NSMutableString variable and append different string values to it.
 Like `fileName`, `durationInSeconds` and `videoOrientation` of the `DJIMediaFile`, for more details, please check the "DJIMediaFile" class.
 Lastly, invoke the `writeStatus` method of `DJIScrollView` to show the `stateStr` NSMutableString in the `statusTextView` of `DJIScrollView`.
 4. In the `statusToString:` and `orientationToString:` methods, return specific String values according to the values of the `DJIMediaVideoPlaybackStatus` and `DJICameraOrientation` enums.